dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 That's that.

-We could also use the same concept but instead of an init container, which impact the time to start the pod, use a daemonset that would copy the profile on each node.
+Additionaly, we could also use the same concept but instead of an init container, which impact the time to start the pod, use a daemonset that would copy the profile on each node.
 A yaml definition would look like this.

 ```yaml